esaracco/wbmtranslator/README.md

 ## Installation
 ### From a wbm archive :
-Open the Webmin modules manager and upload the wbmclamav file.
+Open the Webmin modules manager and upload the wbmtranslator file.
 ### From the Git repository :

 1. Change the owner and permissions of the entire tree :